apigee/devrel/tools/portable-proxy-deployer/README.md

 # Apigee Portable Proxy Deployment Utility

-The Apigee portable deployment utility lets you deploy API proxies to Apigee Edge as well as hybrid/X without configuring any additional resources and provides a docker container that contains all necessary dependencies.
+The Apigee portable deployment utility lets you deploy API proxies to Apigee Edge as well as hybrid/X without writing any additional configuration files.
+It can be used either as a commandline tool or a Docker container.

 ```sh
 $ deploy -h